guoyu07/skynet-5/README.md

 Self-update procedure is executes on destination clusters in **onResponse (beforeSend)** event.

 **BE CAREFUL WHEN UPDATING:** If you accidentally send wrong source or source with errors it is possible to loose connection with clusters.
 Update only with fully stable and tested compilations.

+**NOTE:** When updating remote cluster then connection with updating cluster can be refused for a while and no response will received.

 # 5.4.
 Self-cloning